Tuition & Payment Plans

 Tuition, Payment Plans, Scholarship, & Financial Aid: How does it work?

 Tuition collection begins in July.
 DePaul College Prep will finalize the terms of your tuition payment plans in FACTS between May 1 and mid-June.
 Please watch for a “Notice of Payment Plan Finalization” from FACTS in your email.
 Check the balances for accuracy and the payment plan type (monthly, quarterly, semiannual, annual) to ensure it meets your needs.
 As a reminder, if you select payment in full, the entire amount of tuition will be withdrawn from your account in July.
 Payments in full made by July 15 receive a 2% discount.

 If you selected any payment plan other than pay in full, a one-time per school year payment plan fee (enrollment fee) is assessed by FACTS upon finalization of your tuition agreement.
-Fee amounts vary based on your payment plan frequency and do not exceed $50.
+Fee amounts vary based on your payment plan frequency and do not exceed $50 at this time.

 Families can choose from preferred payment dates in FACTS to adjust a payment date up to 72 hours before the scheduled payment event.
 The ability to make a timely courtesy adjustment to your payment date through the tuition office is not guaranteed.
 You should carefully review your payment plan to ensure it meets your pay-day schedule at the beginning of the school year.

 Payment Dates If the payment date falls on a weekend or banking holiday observed by the Federal Reserve, the payment will be attempted on the following business day.
 Although FACTS specifies the date each payment will occur, your financial institution determines the date and time of day the payment is debited to the account.
 Be aware that payments due on a Monday may be put on a bank hold by your bank on Friday.
 Payments due on a Holiday will be placed on hold the day before or the Friday before a long holiday weekend.